yournextstore/new.store/docs/new-store-prd.md

 - https://yns.app/admin/ai-test - UI (textbox input) for testing the JSON representation of a store.
 - https://yns.app/admin/ai-test/schema.json - JSON schema for the store's JSON representation.
-- https://yns.app/admin/ai-test/store.json - a dump of JSON object representing a store currently in the YourNextStore database.
+- https://yns.app/admin/ai-test/store.json - a dump of JSON object representing a store currently in the Your Next Store database.